LocationTel Aviv, Israel

 Photographs StylingEti Buskila

-From the architect.
+Text description provided by the architects.
 An historic, neo-classic building in the heart of Tel Aviv originally designed by the architect Yosef Berlin in 1925.
 The building has been designated for preservation with severe build restrictions as part of the Tel Aviv preservation plan.

 The area, known as the “White City” is the site of Tel Aviv’s founding and was declared a World Heritage site by UNESCO in 2003.
 The structure itself consists of a rustico ground floor that is the foundation for two additional floors with renaissance style arches.